zicklag/docs-1/reference/introduction.md

 ## SEARCH HTTP Method

 When using the REST API to read multiple items by (very) advanced filters, you might run into the issue where the URL simply can't hold enough data to include the full query structure.
-In those cases, you can use the SEARCH http method as a drop-in replacement for GET, where you're allowed to put the query into the request body as follows:
+In those cases, you can use the SEARCH HTTP method as a drop-in replacement for GET, where you're allowed to put the query into the request body as follows:

 **Before:**